benjaco/Material-Lib/readme.md

 Attribute:
 `data-icon` sets the icon

-Style the size of the icon with setting the height and width of the div, the icon using stroke-width and stroke `.material-icon_no_animation` can be added to disable the animation when icon attribute changes
+Style the size of the icon with setting the height and width of the div, the icon can be styled using stroke-width and stroke `.material-icon_no_animation` can be added to disable the animation when icon attribute changes
 ###### Animation requires Velocity.js